Xavier Ruffin

-Xavier Ruffin (born January 14, 1988) is an American film director, writer, illustrator, motion graphics and title designer.
-He is currently President at Dopamine Productions.
-He is best known for writing, directing and producing the independent web series Mad Black Men.

-Biography
+Xavier Ruffin (born January 14, 1988) is an American creative director, filmmaker and designer.
+He is Creative Director at Cynosure Creative Agency and a member of the Board of Trustees of the Milwaukee Institute of Art & Design (MIAD).
+Ruffin first received national attention as the creator of Mad Black Men, an independent web series examining race and representation in the advertising industry.
+His later work has included digital and social-media campaigns for television and streaming projects including Netflix's She's Gotta Have It and Amazon Studios' Good Omens and As We See It.

+Early life and education

-Ruffin, who is African-American, was born on January 14, 1988, in Little Rock, Arkansas, the son of Gwli McHenry Ruffin and James Edward Ruffin.
-At the age of three, Ruffin's parents moved to Milwaukee, Wisconsin, where he currently resides.
+Ruffin, who is African-American, was born on January 14, 1988, in Little Rock, Arkansas, and was raised in Milwaukee, Wisconsin.
 Ruffin exhibited a passion for music and the arts at a very young age.
 In the third grade he was featured in a local magazine along with his school band as a young blues guitar player, though he actually he played the cello.
-In high school he was enrolled in the International Baccalaureate program and showed a strong inclination to drawing and visual art.
-Growing up in Milwaukee, one of the nation's most segregated cities, would later influence and inspire Ruffin to push boundaries and challenge perceptions in his creative works.
+He participated in the Milwaukee Institute of Art and Design Pre-College program beginning while he was in middle school.
+In 2007, his photography was selected for the Wisconsin Regional Scholastic Art Awards exhibition at the Milwaukee Art Museum, where he received a Gold Key Award.

+Ruffin later attended MIAD, studying Communication Design with a business minor.
+He received his BFA in Communication Design in 2010.

 Career

-As a teen, he was accepted into a pre-college program at Milwaukee Institute of Art and Design to pursue his artistic goals, where he later received a BFA.
-He was later hired as an adjunct professor there teaching typography at the age of 25.
 He began his design career at Kohl's© where he helped create internet ads as well as layouts for Kohls.com.
 In 2013 Ruffin was contacted by a Dailymotion executive who saw his work on music video spoofs via YouTube and worked for the company as a preferred content creator.
 He then earned backing from Dailymotion to launch the web series Mad Black Men through the company's Motion Maker's Fund Grant.
 Ruffin got connected with Robert Townsend, who advised and helped pull the cast and crew.

+By 2015, Milwaukee Magazine described Ruffin as running Dopamine Productions and noted his design and motion-graphics work for both Milwaukee artists and nationally known musicians.

+In 2016, Ruffin directed the short film Saint Paul, which screened as part of the Milwaukee Film Festival's Milwaukee Show.
+The film depicts the aftermath of a fatal 2015 car accident and shooting in Milwaukee.

+In 2016, Ruffin participated in the People's Flag of Milwaukee initiative through the Greater Together coalition.
+He served on a five-member judging panel that reviewed 1,006 submitted designs and selected 45 semifinalists and five finalists for public consideration.